Lodging Type: Lodge

 Activities include visits to Nechisar National Park and the healing waters of the Forty Springs.
 Visitors can also visit the many cultural villages in the area, particularly those of the Dorze tribe, and hike across God’s Bridge: the isthmus between Lake Chamo and Lake Abaya.

-To request availability / quotation, add Emerald Resort and Lodge, Arba Minch, to your shortlist.
+To request availability / quotation, add Emerald Resort and Lodge, Arba Minch, to your list.

 There are several national parks in the south of Ethiopia, all of which were gazetted for a specific reason – whether it was to protect a certain species, or to conserve a habitat, or something else.
 Bale Mountain National Park is the best known and arguably the most interesting ...

 While the towns of the region are few and far between, each has its own distinctive character and feeling.
 Shashemene is the home of the Rastafarian movement in Ethiopia, and has a Rasta museum and several Rasta bars.
 This originated when, in 1948, Emperor Haile Selassie gave some of his land ...